fltk-rs/flemish/README.md

 # Flemish

-An elmish architecture for fltk-rs.
+An elmish architecture for fltk-rs, inspired by Iced.

 ## Usage
 Add flemish to your dependencies: